 Note: Device licenses are applied on First import.
 As files are loaded, the available license count goes down and the device is tracked across all workspaces.
 See the licensing section for more details.

-When you importing a device, NP-View uses a built-in device classifier to figure out what kind of device it is using device heuristics.
+When importing a device, NP-View uses a built-in device classifier to figure out what kind of device it is using device heuristics.
 However, because many devices can use the same configuration file, this can be tricky.
 For example, different Cisco hardware can run the same Cisco IOS, but the configuration file doesn’t tell you which hardware it is.

 The device classifier tries to distinguish between routers and firewalls by looking for syntax differences like how static routes are expressed.
 But this isn’t always accurate since routers can use dynamic routing instead of static routes.